In this article we explore 7 technology trends that may have a significant impact to your business that you need to be aware of.

 Social media tools and technology will continue to evolve.
 It’s important to keep on top of these trends and do your necessary research and evaluation of any tools you are going to use.
 Without doing your research you may run into issues in the future.
 The best tool may not always be the one to implement!

 I’d love to hear your opinion.
-What social media technology trends have I missed?
+What new social media technology trends have I missed?
 How do you handle these changes?